 What Happens After You File for Bankruptcy?

 Did you just file for bankruptcy?
 Not sure what’s going to happen next?
+And what happens when you file bankruptcy?

 Filing for bankruptcy is a difficult but sometimes necessary decision to make.
 Maybe you’ve had to file because of divorce.